Artist Portfolio

 • Attention to Detail: Knowledge of animal anatomy enhances lifelike representations.

-• Continuous Growth: Exploration of coloured pencils and dedication to improvement keeps my work evolving.
+• Continuous Growth: Exploring coloured pencils and a dedication to improvement keeping my work evolving.

 • Community Engagement: Participation in agility shows and animal events enriches my perspective.